dsdanielpark/all-about-llm/README.md

  I curated the comments as a sub-module to see how active the activity is while syncing forks.
 Therefore, this repository serves the purpose of curating comments not only for some experiments but mostly for self-checking, where I can see on my own where and when commits and pull requests frequently occur.
 To allow for viewing a list of all submodules, I intentionally do not use folders for organizing the repository.
 Additionally, you can view the complete list in the [git submodule file.](https://github.com/dsdanielpark/all-about-llm/blob/main/.gitmodules)

-This repository contains only some of the models required for research, so please refer to other repositories for detailed information and updates.
+This repository contains only some of the models required for _personal_ research, so please refer to other repositories for detailed information and updates.

 ## How to use